Anton2181/pas/docs/penalties.md

 ## Reading `penalties_activated.csv`

 Columns are derived from the selector label when possible:
+- `Weight` is the exact objective coefficient attached to the selector; use it to confirm geometric ladders (repeat/cooldown) scale as expected.
 - `OverT`/`OverLimit` come from repeat ladders (`t=` and `limit=`).
 For cooldown ladders `OverT` is the ladder step.
 - `WeekFrom`/`WeekTo` are parsed from labels that contain `W<from>->W<to>` (cooldown and streak).
 Intra-week cooldowns omit these.
 - `AdjPairs` lists consecutive week pairs involving the same `(person,family)` where at least one assignment was AUTO; it helps explain why cooldown ladders grew.